NUTS 1 (satellite): Communication

 The NUTS antenna system will consist of a VHF and a UHF circular polarized turnstile antenna.
 Communication will be done on standard ham radio bands.

-Electric Power System
+Electric power system

 NUTS-1 will use high efficiency solar cells covering 5 of 6 sides of the satellite, the solar cells will charge a battery-pack and supply power to the on-board electronics.

-Attitude Determination and Control system
+Attitude determination and control system

 NUTS-1 attitude determination and control system (ADCS) will consist of magnetorquers, wound copper coil around each axis that will act relative to the magnetic field of the Earth.
 Gyros and magnetometers will be used in combination with the solar panels to calculate the orientation.

 Payload

 The satellite is planned to carry an IR-camera to capture images of atmospheric fluid gravity waves.

 A wireless bus is also implemented as a secondary payload for testing purposes.

 Launch

 The satellite was planned to be launched in a P-POD (Poly-pico orbital deployer) or a similar deployer as an auxiliary payload.
 The CubeSat was previously planned to be launched in 2016.